dmwm/tutorials/environ/dev-git.rst

        git checkout master
        git merge upmaster

-       git checkout hg1206-reqmgr-update
+       git checkout hg1305-reqmgr-update
        git merge upmaster

-8. Push the changes to your github account.
-The 'origin' is where you did the initial clone, i.e. the 'deployment' repository in *your* github account.
+7. Push the changes to your github account.
+The 'origin' is where you did the initial clone, i.e. the 'deployment' repository in *your* github account 'mygit'.
 You should push both your 'master' (see above why) and all the feature branches you worked on.
-This is your last change to review the changes before publishing them. ::
+This is your last chance to review the changes before publishing them. ::

        # review history